h-almas/llvm-static-instruction-counter-pass/README.md

 ## How to build

-In order to build all passes run `cmake -B build -DLLVM_INSTALL_DIR=<llvm-directory>` and then `cmake --build build`.
+In order to build all passes run `cmake -B build -DLLVM_INSTALL_DIR=<llvm-directory>` and then `cmake --build build` in the git repository's root.
 This project is meant to be used with LLVM version 21.
 ## How to use

 To run the pass plugin on an example.ll file with opt: